abhidurg/CSE_480_Database_Systems/README.md

 ### Project 9
 - SQL Functional Depency checking implementation in Python
 - SQL key and super-key identification implementation in Python

+### Project 10
+- Determining if a join is lossless, implemented in Python
+- Parsing CSV files and mapping the information to a Bitmap for database integration